davidthings/mocad/tutorial/tutorial.md

 ![]( images/chapter5_3_e.png)

-Now we can actually make the calculations, store and manipulate intermediate results and ultimately move the parts where you want.
+But with the position defined explicitly, we can actually store and manipulate intermediate and final results.
+Here we calculate the final position of the marker and just move it there directly.

 ```
 netPosition = moMoveToPosition( tumbleMovePosition2, flipPosition );